nocturn9x/giambio/README.md

 is a good thing.
-The reason why pools always wait for all children to have finished executing is that it makes easier propagating exceptions in the parent if something goes wrong: unlike many other frameworks, exceptions in giambio always behave as expected*
+The reason why pools always wait for all children to have finished executing is that it makes easier propagating exceptions in the parent if something goes wrong: unlike many other frameworks, exceptions in giambio always behave as expected

-*: This is a WIP, it doesn't work right now!

 Ok, so, let's try running this snippet and see what we get: